 Eventually, she settled on integrated strategic communication, a field that aligns with her interests and talents, and offers a variety of career options.

-Mady credits UW-Eau Claire’s Collegiate Bridge Program — an academic program that supports first-year students — with helping her build the study and organization skills she needed to be successful as a college student.
+Mady credits UW-Eau Claire’s Collegiate Bridge Program (now called Student Support Program) — an academic program that supports first-year students — with helping her build the study and organization skills she needed to be successful as a college student.

 “Being a first-generation college student has been an adventure,” Mady says.
 “The biggest challenges I faced were building the study skills and transitioning into college.
 Coming into UW-Eau Claire, I had no clue what to expect and had to build from the ground up.
 The Collegiate Bridge Program provided excellent help in bringing my study skills up to speed, and afforded me the opportunity to lay a solid framework for my success.”